General meaning

 A cutting gesture causes a real shift in emotional life.

-In love, this combination can signal a break decided abruptly but long contemplated internally, which then leads to a change of address, rhythm, or family configuration.
-It may involve ending a relationship to move towards another, cutting an old bond to finally rebuild, or stopping a vague situation that hinders any evolution.
+In love, this combination can signal a break that is decided abruptly but has been long contemplated internally, which then leads to a change of address, rhythm, or family configuration.
+It may involve ending a relationship to move towards another, severing an old bond to finally rebuild, or stopping a vague situation that hinders any evolution.
 The Stork indicates that emotional life does not remain stagnant after the cut: a new dynamic is established, with different habits, another framework, or a renewed way of considering the relationship with the other.

 Work and vocation